nkoepke/ConsoleCharts/README.md

 # ConsoleCharts
 Charts to display in your console or terminal.
 Input an Array with numbers like `[1, 4, 11, 3, 9, 0, 2, 5]` or objects `[{label: "Apples", value: 5}, {label: "Oranges", value: 7}, {label: "Bananas", value: 8}]`.
 Arrays of numbers will be converted into objects with the label of the index + 1.

+**Please note: ConsoleCharts is not yet finished.
+This readme describes the features already working.
+There is more to come.**

 ### ConsoleCharts class

 class `ConsoleCharts` (data `array`)